wenceorg/phys52015/site/content/notes/mpi/_index.md

 examples we've seen with OpenMP, is that there is much more focus on the _decomposition of the data and work_.
 That is, we must think about how we divide the data (and hence work) in our parallel program.
-I will endeavour to emphasise this through the examples and description when we encounter MPI functions.
+I will endeavour to emphasise this through the examples and exposition when we encounter MPI functions.